Alice's world.

 edit: 7 March 2023.

-Monetary capital is the virtual expression of value that has been extracted from social capital through the privatization of land and other resources.
+Monetary capital is the virtual expression of value that has been extracted from social capital through privatization of land and other resources.

 .. another voice.